So the thing is I’m going to take you through – the next few slides are on “Steps in Preparing an AMP.”

 So you get this iterative spiral of understanding as you learn more and understand more.
 The thing is that there’s always trade-offs between demand and service levels and risk.

 So there’s quite a lot of uncertainty in that as well so that you have to model.
 It is a process.
 It’s not a one hit.

-Which is what you first inclination might be when you first look at AMP’s.
+Which is what your first inclination might be when you first look at AMPs.